NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/jest-dom.md

 expect(document.querySelector('[data-testid="hidden-attribute"]')).not.toBeVisible();
 ```

-## more examples

-the complete descriptions of all utilities is available at `jest-dom` [github page](https://github.com/testing-library/jest-dom)
+The complete descriptions of all utilities is available at `jest-dom` [github page](https://github.com/testing-library/jest-dom).